 This is the second major ejection in the last 10 days, which indicates high solar activity.
 Unlike the previous event, which caused a series of magnetic storms, the current ejection is unlikely to affect the Earth.
 Nevertheless, scientists will continue monitoring to clarify the parameters of the plasma movement.

-Mysterious object larger than Earth, resembling a bird or spaceship, spotted over the Sun
+Mysterious object larger than Earth, resembling a bird or spaceship, spotted above the Sun

 Weather-sensitive people can relax: the geomagnetic storm that began on June 1 has subsided